Agnes-N/Personal-Blog/README.md

 # Personal Blog

-This is an application that allows a user to create a pitch depending on a certain category and add pitch content.
+This is a plaftform where you can create and share your opinions and other users can read and comment on them.

 ## Author

-Agnes Nyiramisigaro, 22 SEPT 2019
+Agnes Nyiramisigaro, 1 Oct 2019

 ## Description

-This is an application that allows a user to create a pitch depending on a certain category and add pitch content.
-A user can also be able to comment and vote on another user's pitches.
+This is a plaftform where you can create and share your opinions and other users can read and comment on them.

 ## Behavior Driven Development

 This website will:

-1. Display the pitches that have been posted.
+1. Display the blogs that have been posted.
-2. Allow user to pitch an idea.
+2. Allow writer to create a blog.
-3. Allow user to review pitches that have been posted.
+3. Allow writer sign into the blog.
+4. Allow writer to delete insulting or degrading comment.
+5. Allow writer to update or delete a blog she/he created.
-4. Allow user to select a category
+6. Allow user to comment on blog.
+7. Allow user to receive alert email when new blog post by joing subscription.

 ## Dependencies